 - Does the site have any trees with TPOs that could have to be removed?
 No 7/Soc To ensure that the community has a high quality and healthy lifestyle.
-8/Soc To ensure the provision of a range of community facilities that provide for the needs of the community - Does the site create the opportunity to provide new community infrastructure and/or green open space in an accessible location for the wider community? '- Is the site capable of providing safe and improved linkages to community facilities?
-Will the site provide for allotments?
-Will the site provide for greater opportunities for children and adult learning provision?
-Will the site provide for improved outdoor recreational facilities - gym trail, gym and football goals/better football goals?
-The site is large enough to provide community infrastructure.
-The landowner has only offered to provide open space.
+8/Soc To ensure the provision of a range of community facilities that provide for the needs of the community - Does the site create the opportunity to provide new community infrastructure and/or green open space in an accessible location for the wider community? '- Is the site capable of providing safe and improved linkages to community facilities? - Will the site provide for allotments? - Will the site provide for greater opportunities for children and adult learning provision? - Will the site provide for improved outdoor recreational facilities - gym trail, gym and football goals/better football goals?
+The site is currently allocated for allotment provision for the residents of the village. the site promotor has indicated that any redevelopment of the site would include the retention of an area of allotments to ensure continuity of a community benefit.
+The site is of a size to accommodate a limited amount of community facilities.
 However, the site is very poorly located for the community to access any new community facilities. - Would the amenity of residents of the new development be affected by the neighbouring uses?
 Would development be next to a 'bad neighbourhood use', e.g. noisy, smelly industrial activities?
 The site is adjacent to the railway line so there could be an issue with noise.
 However, this could be mitigated through careful design.
 9/Soc To improve safe movement around the parish and to key service centres - Will the site impact on any existing footpaths or other public rights of way (PROWs)?
-No outside the parish by a range of modes 10/Soc To ensure that the community has adequate access to the key services it needs, including health facilities, convenience shops, and schools Would Thurston's shops and services be undermined or supported through development of this site? e.g. would new residents be able to access shops and services easily by The site is located in the far east of the village, well away from where the main shops and services are.
+No outside the parish by a range of modes 10/Soc To ensure that the community has adequate access to the key services it needs, including health facilities, convenience shops, and schools Would Thurston's shops and services be undermined or supported through development of this site? e.g. would new residents be able to access shops and services easily by foot/bicycle/car?
+Does the location itself encourage the use of local shops and services?
+The site is located in the far east of the village, well away from where the main shops and services are.
 Access on foot would require walking along stretches of Stoney Lane in the roadway as there is no footway.
 This does not generally encourage the use of local shops and services.